goloroden/learning-lisp/README.md

 #### Falsy values

-Besides `nil` there are a number of things that are equivalent to `false`:
+Besides `nil` there are a number of equivalents that also evaluate to `false`:

 - `'nil`
 - `()`
 - `'()`

-As `nil` itself, they also are of type `NULL`.
-Please note that the quoted ones are not literals themselves.
+As `nil` itself, they are also of type `NULL`.
+Please note that not all of them are literals, especially the quoted ones.

 ### Character literals